2010 Times Square car bombing attempt: United States

 On May 13, investigators searched several locations in the northeastern U.S. in relation to the investigation and arrested three Pakistani men on immigration violations.
 The FBI also conducted searches at a gas station in the nearby town of Brookline, in Camden and Cherry Hill, New Jersey, and in Centereach and Shirley, New York, on Long Island.
 U.S. Attorney General Eric Holder said there was evidence the men had provided money to Shahzad through an informal money transfer network (known as a hawala), but it was not yet clear if they were aware of the bombing plot.

-Two of the men arrested were living in a home in Watertown, Massachusetts: 27-year-old Aftab Ali Khan and 43-year-old Pir Kahn.
+Two of the men arrested were living in a home in Watertown, Massachusetts: 27-year-old Aftab Ali Khan and 43-year-old Pir Khan.
 Although he denied knowing Shahzad, an envelope with Shahzad's name and phone number written on it were found in Aftab Ali Khan's belongings.
 Shahzad was also found as a contact on a cell phone belonging to him.
 Neither man was charged in connection to the bombing.
 Aftab Ali Khan was deported to Pakistan in 2011.
 Pir Khan denied any connection to Shahzad and was released in August 2010 pending a residency hearing scheduled for October 2010.

 The third man arrested was Mohammad Shafiq Rahman, a 33-year-old computer programmer living in South Portland, Maine.
 He had met Shahzad while living in Connecticut in the early 2000s, but there was no further known link between the men.
 Rahman was never charged with the bombing, and he was released on bail for the immigration charges in August 2010.